Somerfield: Acquisitions

 Alec Monk, chief executive of the Dee Corporation, having escaped a takeover bid from Argyll Foods in 1981, decided to create his own supermarket empire.
-Three of the biggest acquisitions were of Key Markets from Fitch Lovell, International Stores, bought from British American Tobacco in 1984, and Fine Fare, bought from Associated British Foods the following year.
+Three of the biggest acquisitions were of Key Markets Supermarkets from Fitch Lovell, International Stores, bought from British American Tobacco in 1984, and Fine Fare, bought from Associated British Foods the following year.
 The company also purchased the UK arm of the French retailer, Carrefour when the French retailer exited Britain in the late 1980s.
 By this time, the Dee Corporation had over 1,100 stores and nearly 12% of the market, not far behind Sainsbury's and Tesco.
 Most of the Dee Corporation's outlets were small, high-street stores.
 Monk argued that there was a future for well-run conventional supermarkets as well as the large out-of-town stores.

 However, by 1987 the Dee Corporation ran into problems, mainly because of the difficulty of integrating so many disparate businesses.
 Some disposals were made in that year, including the Linfood wholesaling operation.
 In 1988, the Dee Corporation changed its name to the Gateway Corporation, and a new retailing chief was recruited from the US.
 Investors remained sceptical, and in 1989 the company was the subject of a £2bn takeover bid from a newly formed company, Isosceles; the deal was partly financed by a pre-arranged sale of 61 Gateway stores to Asda.